Joy0805/CS634_Final_Project/README.md

 ## Step 1 - Collect information about pneumonia locations from csv file
-- Read the label information of the training set from stage_2_train_labels.csv
-- Pick out the samples with pneumonia
-- Read all images from the training set
-- Shuffle images from the original training set and divide it into training set and validation set

-## Step 2 - Show the overall information about chest radiographs
+## Step 2 - Show information about chest radiographs

 ## Step 3 - Define Class and methods